 - Pour the syrup mixture over the oat mixture and toss well to combine.

-- Place the granola on the prepared baking sheet and bake at 320 degrees fahrenheit for 30 to 35 minutes stirring every 10 minutes to evenly brown.
+- Place the granola on the prepared baking sheet and bake for 30 to 35 minutes stirring every 10 minutes to evenly brown.

 - The granola is done when it’s a deep golden brown and smells yummy.
 Allow it to cool completely on the sheet pan.